Yale-EEB354/finalproject/README.md

 Next I created two small phylogenetic trees of each of these in Rstudio.
 I checked to see if the trees were rooted/the same (which I knew they weren't), but this will provide me with useful way to check once I find an appropriate outgroup to add to my trees.
 This is important so that I can make accurate statements about the divergence rates of chaperones and proteases.

+I calculated the edgelengths using phytools and once I properly reroot my trees, I will be able to compare the edgelengths (from root to tip of proteins from the same species) with each other to infer differences in evolution rate.

 ## Results